SapphireDAOO/contract-api/README.md

     ]
   }
   ```
-  - Returns an array of invoices associated with the provided `orderId`.
+  - Returns an array of invoices associated with the hashed `orderId`.
 - **Error (400)**:
   ```json
   {